 Washington, DC - Congresswoman Barbara Comstock (R-VA) released the following statement after President Trump’s State of the Union Address:

-Washington, DC - Congresswoman Barbara Comstock (R-VA) released the following statement after H.R.
-3364, the Countering America’s Adversaries Through Sanctions Act passed the House of Representatives by a bipartisan vote of 419 to 3:
+Washington, DC – Congresswoman Barbara Comstock (R-VA) released the following statement after the House, Senate, and the White House released the Tax Reform Framework earlier today: